 Stanton-Weirsdale Elementary takes pride in being a school that focuses on character education as well as academics.
 We focus on the positive behavior rather than the negative.
 The positive actions of students are rewarded and as a result we have a school that often serves as a model for others to follow.

 From time to time it becomes necessary to discipline children for misbehavior.
 All teachers are responsible for putting in place a classroom management procedure that will enhance the opportunity for learning to take place for all students.

-Any disclipline concerns at Stanton-Weirsdale are handled by our Student Services Manager, Mr. Suranni.
-You can contact him via email here:
+Any disclipline concerns at Stanton-Weirsdale are handled by our Student Services Manager, Mrs. Tucker.
+You can contact her via email here:

 STANTON-WEIRSDALE SCHOOL-WIDE EXPECTATIONS: